-The carotid and vertebral arteries in the neck carry blood to the brain, brainstem and upper spinal cord.
+The carotid and vertebral arteries in the neck carry blood to the brain, brainstem, and upper spinal cord.
 These arteries may completely get blocked or become narrower.
 Restoring or enhancing blood flow in the narrowed arteries, reduces the risk of a potentially life-threatening stroke.
-Surgery in which the plaque is removed from the artery has been a long standing treatment for restoring blood flow to the carotid arteries.
-However, much newer FDA-approved technique called carotid artery stenting, is a minimally-invasive procedure provides an alternative to surgery.
+Surgery in which the plaque is removed from the artery has been a long-standing treatment for restoring blood flow to the carotid arteries.
+However, a much newer FDA-approved technique called carotid artery stenting is a minimally-invasive procedure provides an alternative to surgery.

 - You are considered high risk for surgery.

-A. If you appear to be a candidate for carotid or vertebral artery stenting, you will undergo various exams prior to the procedure including cerebral angiography with CT or MRI.
+A. If you appear to be a candidate for carotid or vertebral artery stenting, you will undergo various exams before the procedure including cerebral angiography with CT or MRI.
 These exams will help the interventional neuroradiologists confirm your eligibility for the procedure and plan treatment.

 Q. What to expect during the Exam?

 - A technologist will answer your questions then start an intravenous (IV) line in your arm